laurent-greyling/InterviewPlay/readme.md

 __Note__ if you do an interview and want to see answers in the database, check your `appsettings.json` for the needed information.

+If this has run correctly you can strop the docker run and run:

+`PushToAzureContainerRegistry -resourceGroupName "<your chosen resource group name>"`

+This will:
+1. Create a Container registry in Azure
+2. Tag and push your docker image to the azure registry created
+3. Pull and run this image on `http://localhost:3000/`

 Once you have finished testing or looking at the interview and checked all is saved into the DB.

 Run: